Filtered By: Topstories

 “Disiplina po talaga ang number one na kailangan para magkaroon po ng efficient na collection ng basura, efficient na segregation, at pag reuse ng mga basura as valuable resources para kaunti na lang talaga ang mapunta sa mga sanitary landfill,” he added.

-(People need discipline for us to have an efficient waste collection and segregation, and with reusing of wastes into something valuable so we can lessen the volume that ends up in our sanitary landfills.)
+(People need discipline for us to have efficient waste collection and segregation, and with reusing of wastes into something valuable so we can lessen the volume that ends up in our sanitary landfills.)

-Data from the MMDA showed that approximately 11,000 kilograms of waste are generated everyday.
+Data from the MMDA showed that approximately 11,000 kilograms of waste are generated every day.

-However, in 2025, the agency aims to attain a total waste generation rate of 13,310,622 kg/day or 4,668,592 tons/year.
+But in 2025, the agency projects a total waste generation rate of 13,310,622 kg/day or 4,668,592 tons/year.

 The objective of MMDA’s 10-year plan is a zero-waste region and this is set to start this year.
 The project encompasses a whole-of-nation movement, closing of waste stream loops in Metro Manila, integrating waste management systems of public and private sectors, and creating zero-waste management plan templates in communities, institutions, and industries.